salonijoshi1980/Dsa-patterns-cpp-saloni/README.md

 # 🧠 DSA Patterns in C++ – Saloni's Problem Solving Journey

-Welcome to my **personal learning journey** through Data Structures and Algorithms (DSA) in C++ 🚀.
+Welcome to my **personal learning journey** through mastering Data Structures and Algorithms (DSA) in C++ 🚀.
-This repository is a space where I document my understanding, mistakes, breakthroughs, and patterns that shape my thinking — not for job interviews, but for **sharpening my problem-solving ability**, improving my **cognitive discipline**, and **stimulating my personality and mind**.
+This repository isn't just about solving problems — it's a space where I document my understanding, mistakes, breakthroughs, and patterns that shape my thinking, improving my **cognitive discipline**, and **stimulating my personality and mind**.
+It's about understanding the patterns behind them and shaping a sharp, logical mind.

+I started this repository to keep myself accountable, record my progress, and grow every single day.

 ## ✨ Why I Built This Repo